Terms of Service

 Not legal advice

 Estate planning involves decisions that can have significant legal and financial consequences.
-We strongly encourage you to have your completed will reviewed by a licensed attorney in your state before signing it, particularly if your situation involves a large estate, a blended family, business interests, or other complexity.
+We strongly encourage you to have your completed documents reviewed by a licensed attorney in your state before signing them, particularly if your situation involves a large estate, a blended family, business interests, or other complexity.

 What will.com does

-will.com is document preparation software.
-It asks you a series of questions and uses your answers to assemble a will document from state-specific legal templates.
+Will.com is document preparation software.
+It asks you a series of questions and uses your answers to assemble estate planning documents from state-specific legal templates.
 The software presents options and explains trade-offs; all decisions are yours.
-The service is free and requires no account.

 Your responsibilities